Exploring the role of Leggett-Garg inequality for quantum cryptography

 \textit{DI scenario using LGI.} The form of LGI used in our discussion is given by \cite{BTC+04},

-where at an instant $t_1$ $(t_2)$, Alice (Bob) may choose to measure the observable $x$ $(y)$ or $x^\prime$ $(y^\prime)$.
+where at an instant $t_1$ $(t_2)$ where $t_2>t_1$, Alice (Bob) may choose to measure the observable $x$ $(y)$ or $x^\prime$ $(y^\prime)$.
 Unlike the original LGI which involves measuring the same observable in the presence of time evolution of the system under consideration, the form of LGI given here involves measuring different observables without time evolution of the system.
-Like the original form of LGI \cite{LG85}, the inequality given by Eq.(\ref{eq:chsh}) is also based on the same assumptions of realism and noninvasive measurability \cite{KB08} and can be considered as the temporal version of BI.
-In what follows, we will show how the use of the LGI test based on the above inequality can secure the BB84 protocol against the AGM attack even without the use of entanglement.
-Note that we do not consider more general device attacks, including collective attacks, attacks involving state transmissions \cite{PB11x} and memory based attacks \cite{BCK12}.
-Relevant to our subsequent discussion, Fig. \ref{fig:LG} illustrates the difference between spatial and temporal correlations considered in the DI scenario.
+Like the original form of LGI \cite{LG85}, the inequality given by Eq.(\ref{eq:chsh}) is also based on the same assumptions of realism and noninvasive measurability \cite{KB08} and can be considered as the temporal version of BI which is violated by quantum mechanics.
+In what follows, we will show how the incorporation of a LGI test based on testing the violation of the above inequality can secure the BB84 protocol against the AGM attack even without the use of entanglement, where the observed reduction in the violation of the LGI occurs depending on the amount of device tampering by Eve.
+Here we note that within the framework of BB84 scheme, in order to make use of the causal ordering of the events of Alice and Bob for ensuring security in the DI scenario, it becomes nescessary and natural to invoke the violation of LGI-type inequality that results in the required security contingent on the assumption of no unauthorized signal leakage.
+In the present paper since it focussess on initiating a new direction of study in QKD, it suffices to consider a typical device attack such as the AGM attack \cite{AGM06}, and in this context we not consider more general device attacks \cite{BCK12,PawB11} which will be studied in a sequel paper.
+Before proceeding to discuss our prpoposed protocol, it may be useful to refer to Fig. \ref{fig:LG} which illustrates the difference between the settings involving spatial and temporal correlations considered in the DI scenario. \bla